sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 All these processes are packages inside the kube-controller-manager:
 - run as a service if installing from scratch
-- you add the --node-monitor-period=5s options and the rest
+- you can add the --node-monitor-period=5s options and the rest

 You can also add the --controllers flag to activate which controllers to use:
 - IF controllers have proble, this is where to look